madina-k/dse_mk/README.md

 ## GUIDELINES: Testing interactive tutorials

 Do steps 1 to 4.
-If you fail to run the tutorial successfully, please,
+If you fail to run the tutorial successfully, please, post your reply on [canvas discussion](https://tilburguniversity.instructure.com/courses/3527/discussion_topics/40946)

 Step 1.
 Pull the updated version of this git repository